Allocating Human Oversight in AI-Enabled Analytics

 To address this, we use the Upper Confidence Bound (UCB) principle.
-For a bounded random variable \( \tilde{Y} \) with range \( R \), the deviation of the sample variance from the true variance is controlled by: where
+The PPI++ confidence radius $\rho^{++}_{q,t}:=\rho^{++}_{q,n_{q,t}}$ controls both the sample-variance noise and the plug-in error from estimating $\lambda_q^*$ (defined formally in Eq.~\eqref{eq:rho_ppipp_step1_abs} in the e-companion).
+On the good event established in Lemma~\ref{lem:good_event_ppipp_abs},

-We define the UCB index to prioritize questions that either have high estimated difficulty (exploitation) or high estimation uncertainty (exploration):
+We define the UCB index to prioritize units that either have high estimated difficulty (exploitation) or high estimation uncertainty (exploration):

-The empirical Bernstein bound above contains the question-dependent $\widehat{A}_{q,t}$: when the LLM is accurate (small $\widehat{A}_{q,t}$), the confidence width shrinks faster, so ``easy'' questions exit the exploration phase sooner and stop consuming budget.
-This variance-adaptive tightening allows the algorithm to concentrate its exploration budget on questions with genuinely high uncertainty, echoing the structure of the Neyman rule that allocates proportionally to $\sqrt{A_q}$.
+The confidence bound above contains the question-dependent $\widehat{A}_{q,t}(\hat\lambda_{q,t})$: when the LLM is accurate after tuning (small $\widehat{A}_{q,t}(\hat\lambda_{q,t})$), the confidence width shrinks faster, so ``easy'' units exit the exploration phase sooner and stop consuming budget.
+This variance-adaptive tightening allows the algorithm to concentrate its exploration budget on units with genuinely high uncertainty, echoing the structure of the Neyman rule that allocates proportionally to $\sqrt{A_q}$.